-Throughout the curriculum in other areas (e.g. in the Metabolism units), the impact of the environmental hazards (e.g. asbestos) in the development of different respiratory diseases is addressed, but neither objectives nor content are explicitly related to Planetary Health or sustainability, or how a changing climate is related to respiratory health.
+Throughout the curriculum in other areas (e.g. in the Metabolism units), the impact of the environmental hazards (e.g. asbestos) in the development of different respiratory diseases is addressed, but neither objectives nor content are explicitly related to medical school, or how a changing climate is related to respiratory health.

 6. Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?

+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

+Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Planetary Health-Impact of Healthcare Systems on the Planet" with a corresponding self-directed study tutorial titled "Planetary Health and Advocacy".
+While the lecture primarily focuses on the impacts of climate change on health, there was no mention of the impacts of climate change on cardiovascular health.

+Tutorials are student-led and discussions within this tutorial may address the relationship between climate change and cardiovascular health, but as it is not linked to a specific objective in the curriculum, nor a required question to address in the tutorial, this experience will vary for every student.

+7. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
 3 This topic was explored in depth by the core curriculum.

-- 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Understanding Environmental Determinants of Health and the Physician's Role in Prevention, Diagnosis, Treatment and Management" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
-While the lecture is primarily focused on other topics of environmental health (e.g. occupational and gestational toxin exposure), there is some specific content related to climate change impacts on health.
-Within the lecture there is a single bullet addressing how poor air quality related to climate change is a cardiovascular risk factor.

-Tutorials are student-led and discussions within this tutorial may address the relationship between climate change and infectious diseases, but as it is not linked to a specific objective in the curriculum, nor a required question to address in the tutorial, this experience will vary for every student.

-7. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.

-Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Understanding Environmental Determinants of Health and the Physician's Role in Prevention, Diagnosis, Treatment and Management" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
-While the lecture is primarily focused on other topics of environmental health (e.g. occupational and gestational toxin exposure), there is some specific content related to climate change impacts on health.
-One of the lecture objectives is "Increase awareness of impact of climate change on health, especially mental health", and there are two slides within the lecture dedicated to this subject.
+Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Planetary Health- Impact of Healthcare Systems on the Planet" with a corresponding self-directed study tutorial titled "Planetary Health and Advocacy".
+While the lecture primarily focuses on the impacts of climate change on health, there was no mention of the impacts of climate change on mental and neurophysiological health.

-Tutorials are student-led and discussions within this tutorial may address the relationship between climate change and infectious diseases, but as it is not linked to a specific objective in the curriculum, nor a required question to address in the tutorial, this experience will vary for every student.
+Tutorials are student-led and discussions within this tutorial may address the mental health and neuropsychological effects of environmental degradation and climate change, but as it is not linked to a specific objective in the curriculum, nor a required question to address in the tutorial, this experience will vary for every student.

-In the Neurology and Psychology unit in the second year of the curriculum, the importance of green spaces in regards to mental health is noted, but there is no specific mention about how this relates to climate change, nor are there any climate change or sustainability-related objectives within this unit.
+In the Neurology and Psychology unit in the second year of the curriculum the importance of green spaces in regards to mental health is noted, but there is no specific mention about how this relates to climate change, nor are there any climate change or sustainability related objectives within this unit.

-8. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
+$8. \ Does \ your \ \underline{medical \ school} \ curriculum \ address \ the \ relationships \ between \ health, individual patient \ food \ and \ water \ security, \ ecosystem \ health, \ and \ climate \ change?$

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- This topic was explored in depth by the core curriculum.

+This topic was briefly covered in the core curriculum.

+This topic was covered in elective coursework. - 0 This topic was not covered.